ebikatsudon/VTubeStudio/Recording-Streaming-with-OBS.md

 To be able to use this, you must first install the Spout2 plugin for OBS.

-### IMPORTANT: The following following installation guide mentions "Resize Output (source size)".
-DO NOT FOLLOW THIS STEP AS IT MAY BREAK YOUR OBS SCENES!!!!!
+### IMPORTANT: The following official Spout2 installation guide (on their website, [LINK REMOVED]) mentions "Resize Output (source size)".
+IF YOU READ THE OFFICIAL GUIDE, DO NOT FOLLOW THIS STEP AS IT MAY BREAK YOUR OBS SCENES!!!!!

-You can find the Spout2 OBS plugin installation guide here: https://docs.offworld.live/#/obs-spout-plugin/README
+You can download the Spout2 OBS plugin from here: https://github.com/Off-World-Live/obs-spout2-plugin/releases

+There are different versions for different OBS versions (like OBS v27, 28, 29, ...).
+Make sure you download the correct Spout2 plugin version for your OBS version.

 **IF IT FAILS TO INSTALL,** try using the other installer (they have two, one "manual" and one "automatic").
 Also, try running the installer as admin.